jdpsl/IRC_SOCKET_BOT/README.md

 ## Script Arguments

-Scripts should follow this structure:
+Scripts should follow this structure in the `scripts` folder:

 ```bash
 #!/bin/bash